MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/component-framework-liquid.md

 ---
 title: Use Liquid template tag for code components
-description: Learn how to use the Liquid template tag for code components, and walk through a tutorial to configure Power Apps portals to add the component to a webpage.
+description: Learn how to use the Liquid template tag for code components, and walk through a tutorial to configure Power Pages to add the component to a webpage.
 author: GitanjaliSingh33msft

 ms.topic: conceptual
 ms.custom:
-ms.date: 02/02/2022
+ms.date: 01/17/2023
-ms.subservice: portals
+ms.subservice:
 ms.author: gisingh
 ms.reviewer: ndoelman
 contributors: